First‑Line Sales Managers: the most underestimated Lever of Sales Excellence

 First‑line sales managers operate at the intersection of strategy and execution.
 They shape how targets are operationally prioritised, how opportunities are managed, and how sales culture is lived every day.
 Studies from Harvard Business School show that sales managers have an “outsized impact” on performance, influencing productivity through coaching cadence, quality of conversations, and behavioural reinforcement rather than through control alone.

 Despite this (or due to this?), many sales transformations fail to achieve lasting impact.
-McKinsey research indicates that fewer than one‑third of transformations succeed in improving and sustaining performance, with value often lost during implementation rather than design.
+Research indicates that fewer than one‑third of transformations succeed in improving and sustaining performance, with value often lost during implementation rather than design.
 A recurring reason is insufficient behavioural reinforcement at the frontline level.
 This is what we also see in our practice (see also "Six reasons why sales transformations fail")

 A role that has fundamentally changed